usnationalarchives/social-media-strategy/pages/index.md

 ## Social Media Strategy FY17-20

 We want to hear from you!
-National Archives staff, please tell us what you think about this draft of our new social media strategy.
-Our first stage is to incorporate feedback from our staff.
-Next, we will ask other cultural institutions to provide their suggestions.
-Finally, we will welcome comments from the public and update the strategy as a living document.
+Please tell us what you think about our new social media strategy.
+We welcome comments from staff, other cultural institutions, and the public, and will continue to update the strategy as a living document.